 Receiving a notification that your business account has been frozen is never welcome and can be a very serious blow to business transactions if the problem can’t be sorted right away.
 A frozen account can be frustrating, not to mention embarrassing.
 Not being able to access your own money is a terrible feeling, especially if you need it for business purposes.
-There are multiple reasons a bank might freeze an account, reasons like security, non-payment of bills, suspicious activities and suspected fraud.
+There are multiple reasons, you account might be frozen, reasons like security, non-payment of bills, suspicious activities and suspected fraud.
 But sometimes these freezes can be due to a minor error or for an unknown reason.

-Unfortunately, as anywhere else in the world, bank account freezes are not uncommon in Malta.
-In this blog post, we'll discuss what to do if your business bank account is frozen in Malta, and what you can do to get it unfrozen.
+Unfortunately, as anywhere else in the world, business account freezes are not uncommon in Malta.
+In this blog post, we'll discuss what to do if your business account is frozen in Malta, and what you can do to get it unfrozen.

-What should you do when your bank account is frozen?
+What should you do when your business account is frozen?

-One of the main reasons for a frozen bank account could also be that your bank suspected illegal activity in your transactions.
+One of the main reasons for a frozen business account could also be that your financial services provider suspected illegal activity in your transactions.
 If this is the reason, you will be in danger of having your account shut down completely.
-There is also a strong chance that you won’t be able to run a business or have a business account in the near future with that bank and potentially any other and you will have to find alternate resources to make that happen.
+There is also a strong chance that you won’t be able to run a business or have a business account in the near future with that same provider and potentially any other and you will have to find alternate resources to make that happen.

 Your account might also be frozen due to government debts if you have not paid your taxes for a certain period of time.
 There isn’t much that can be done to rectify this situation other than clearing the amounts.